Map

 4. Publish your site

-1. Go back to the Google Developer Console (where you copied your API key from)
+1. Return to the Google Developer Console (where you copied your API key)

 Note

-You can also access key restrictions under credentials → credentials → API keys.
-Just click on the API you want to add restrictions to.
+You can also access key restrictions under Keys & credentials > Credentials > API keys.
+To add restrictions, click on the API you want to restrict.
+Visit Google’s documentation for additional Maps security guidance.

-You may need to register your project to enable the Maps API.
-Follow these steps to register your project and enable the Maps API:
+You may need to register your site to enable the Maps API:

 1. Go to the Google Developer Console